 Direct Primary Care (DPC) is a membership model that solves the access problem for uninsured patients better than anything else on this list.
 You pay a flat monthly fee — no insurance, no per-visit charges, no surprise bills.
 In return, you get unlimited visits, same-day appointments, and direct text access to your provider.

-At Meadow Primary Care in Ellenton and Lakewood Ranch, membership costs $59/month for ages 2–25 and $119/month for ages 26+.
+At Meadow Primary Care in Lakewood Ranch, membership costs $59/month for ages 2–25 and $119/month for ages 26+.
 That covers:

 - Unlimited primary care visits — no per-visit charge, ever